 - Modern chord symbols for major 7, dominant 7, minor 7, half-diminished 7, fully diminished 7.

 - Modes of the major scale (Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, Locrian).

 - Other scales including the chromatic scale, whole-tone scale, half-whole diminished, whole-half diminished.

 Study guide and sample placement tests for MUSC 164

 To help you prepare for the Jazz theory entrance test, you can download the following Study Guide, which covers all of the theory concepts in the test.

 Download MUSC 164 Study Guide [pdf: 145KB]

-The following Self Assessment test is intended to give students practice material of the level of the MUSC 164 Entrance test.
+The following self assessment test is intended to give students practice material of a level similar to the MUSC 164 Entrance test.
 The answers are available here also, so that you can judge your preparedness for MUSC 164.

 Download MUSC 164 Self Assessment Test [pdf:54KB]

 Download MUSC 164 Self Assessment Test Answers [pdf: 63KB]